SPARCS -- combining radiation hydrodynamics with non-equilibrium metal chemistry in the SWIFT astrophysical code

 \subsection{Mock {\sc ism} observations generated with \YKcode{} and \radmc{}}

 Here we show how simulations performed with \swifter{} can be post-processed to generate forward models that can be directly compared to observations, for example, to {\sc ifu} data.

 We compute line emissivities for transitions in ions as follows.
-For recombination lines such as those of hydrogen, we use the \YKcode{} code described elsewhere (Liu et al., in prep.) to determine the level population of \ion{H}{I}, given the density, temperature, and ionisation fraction extracted from the \swifter{} run. \YKcode{} accounts for level-resolved recombinations, the cascade of the electron from higher to lower levels in the hydrogen atom, as well as collisional excitation.
+For recombination lines such as those of hydrogen, we use the \YKcode{} code \citep{Liu25Hylight} to determine the level population of \ion{H}{I}, given the density, temperature, and ionisation fraction extracted from the \swifter{} run. \YKcode{} accounts for level-resolved recombinations, the cascade of the electron from higher to lower levels in the hydrogen atom, as well as collisional excitation.
 We interpolate the computed emissivities from the SPH particles to an adaptive mesh refinement ({\sc amr}) grid, and then use \radmc{}, a Monte Carlo radiative transfer code\footnote{\url{https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/}} \citep{Dullemond12}, to compute line luminosities and surface brightness for commonly observed lines, such as H$\alpha$ and H$\beta$.